Will the Celtics cover the spread vs. the Magic? Promo Codes, Betting Trends, Records ATS

 Celtics Betting Records & Stats

-- Boston and its opponents have gone over 222.5 combined points in 14 of 23 games this season.
+- Boston's games this season have featured more combined points than this contest's total of 227.5 points 12 times.

-- Boston's contests this year have an average point total of 226.3, 3.8 more points than this matchup's over/under.
+- The average total in Boston's games this season is 226.8, 0.7 points fewer than this matchup's over/under.

-- The Celtics have an 11-12-0 record against the spread this season.
+- So far this season, the Celtics have compiled a 12-12-0 record against the spread.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!